mixolydia97/cmd-utils/productivity.md

 Finder-like file manager in the console

 ### [TaskWarrior](https://taskwarrior.org/) (aka "task")
-Haven't started using this yet but it's supposed to be a todo list __EDIT:__ I am actually quite enjoying TaskWarrior.
+Haven't started using this yet but it's supposed to be a todo list.

+__EDIT:__ I am actually quite enjoying TaskWarrior.
 It's simplistic enough to not be annoying.
 At launch of a new iTerm session, I have my tasks listed so I'm less likely to forget.
 The only real issue is being unable to specify the urgency of tasks.
 Tasks